yingweiwo

 Effects During Pregnancy and Lactation

-Zilucoplan is expected to be degraded into small peptides and amino acids via catabolic pathways in the maternal circulation and infant gastrointestinal tract.
-It is unlikely to be absorbed by the breastfed infant or adversely affect the infant.
+It is expected that zilopran will be degraded into small peptides and amino acids via catabolic pathways in the maternal circulation and infant gastrointestinal tract.
+It is unlikely to be absorbed by breastfed infants and will not have adverse effects on them.
 No special precautions are required.

 Protein Binding